briancappello/flask-unchained/README.md

 - **declarative routing** (routes registered with the app are decoupled from the defaults decorated on views)
 - **dependency injection of services and extensions** (into just about whatever you want)
 - **simple and consistent patterns for customizing, extending, and/or overriding bundles and everything in them** (e.g. configuration, views/controllers/resources, routes, templates, models, serializers, services, extensions, ...)
-   - your customizations are easily distributable as a standalone bundle (Python package), which itself then supports the same patterns for customization, ad infinitum.
+   - your customizations are easily distributable as a standalone bundle (Python package), which itself then supports the same patterns for customization, ad infinitum

-Flask Unchained includes a stock Flask extension `Unchained`, that together with the `AppFactory` and `AppFactoryHook` base classes implements a pluggable app factory you can hook into and/or override parts of.
-Flask Unchained also includes a set of mostly optional bundles integrating some of the most popular Flask extensions. **Bundles are an enhanced replacement for stock Flask's `Blueprint`**, and with the app factory providing ways for bundles to customize the Flask app instance as it's booting up and/or register things with the app, **bundles are also used to integrate stock Flask extensions and Python libraries with Flask and Flask Unchained**.

 ### Included Bundles